syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ### Set text wrapping for column

-When the text for the record and header cells exceeds the content area, wrap the record and header cells by setting the [GridColumn.softWrap](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn/softWrap.html) and `GridColumn.headerTextSoftWrap` as `True` respectively.
+When the text for the record and header cells exceeds the content area, wrap the record and header cells by setting the [GridColumn.softWrap](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn/softWrap.html) and `GridColumn.headerTextSoftWrap` as `true` respectively.
 The default values of `softWrap` and `headerTextSoftWrap` are false.

 {% tabs %}
 {% highlight Dart %}